Superelastic Heating in Treanor-Gordiets Plasmas: A Unified Analytic Closure

 Substituting the energy gap definition from Eq.~(\ref{eq:energy_gap_anh}) into Eq.~(\ref{eq:pop_ratio_treanor}), the population ratio simplifies compactly using the defect function $\delta(n,m)$:

-We now substitute the detailed balance relation Eq.~(\ref{eq:detailed_balance_anh}) and the Treanor population ratio Eq.~(\ref{eq:treanor_explicit}) into the heating rate definition Eq.~(\ref{eq:heating_def_anh}):

-Next, we expand the energy gap term inside the detailed balance exponential using Eq.~(\ref{eq:energy_gap_anh}).
-We also recognize that the term $N_{\rm e} N_n k_{n \to n+m} \Delta {\mathcal E}_{n,m}$ is exactly the definition of the cooling flux $Q_{\rm e-v}^{(n,m)}$ given in Eq.~(\ref{eq:level_cooling_def}).
-Grouping the temperature-dependent terms leads to:

-The standard Treanor distribution physically diverges at high vibrational levels.
-In realistic discharges, V-T relaxation limits this growth, leading to a ``Treanor-Gordiets'' distribution\cite{misc:1980:gordiets} characterized by a plateau at high $n$.
-To model this, we consider the regime where V-T losses dominate V-V up-pumping, resulting in an approximately constant population ($N_{n+m} \approx N_n$).
-We assume a simplified flat plateau characteristic of strong V-T domination.
-While exact Gordiets distributions may exhibit a slope, this approximation captures the essential suppression of the Treanor divergence without the cost of solving the full master equation.
-Substituting $N_{n+m} \approx N_n$ and the detailed balance relation Eq.~(\ref{eq:detailed_balance_anh}) into the heating rate definition Eq.~(\ref{eq:heating_def_anh}), and utilizing the cooling flux definition from Eq.~(\ref{eq:level_cooling_def}), we obtain the heating flux for the plateau regime:

-Substituting the anharmonic energy gap approximation from Eq.~(\ref{eq:energy_gap_anh}) into the exponential, and multiplying and dividing by $\exp(m\theta_{\rm v}/T_{\rm v})$, yields:
+The standard Treanor distribution diverges unphysically at high vibrational levels.
+In realistic discharges, V-T relaxation overtakes V-V up-pumping, forming a ``Treanor-Gordiets'' distribution\cite{misc:1980:gordiets}.
+We introduce a flux-corrected Gordiets ratio, ${\cal G}(n,m)$, to analytically model the plateau beyond the Treanor minimum bottleneck, $n^\star$.
+This function is constructed to enforce a zero population derivative at $n^\star$---where V-V and V-T fluxes balance---and to recover the expected $1/n$ asymptotic decay of high-lying populations, ensuring convergence of the macroscopic energy summation:

+Importantly, the generalized heating formulation derived here is independent of the specific analytic representation of the Gordiets ratio $G(n,m)$.
+Alternative plateau models may therefore be substituted without modifying the thermodynamic structure of the closure, enabling molecule-specific or higher-fidelity formulations to be incorporated when available.
+In the present formulation, populations follow the Treanor curve until the Treanor minimum $n^\star$, after which they transition to the flux-corrected plateau.
+To smoothly capture transitions spanning this minimum without introducing discontinuous piecewise functions, we introduce an effective quantum jump, $m^\star$, defined as:

+The Treanor-governed portion of the transition, $m^\star$, becomes $m$ for transitions entirely below the bottleneck, $n^\star - n$ for those crossing it, and zero if the initial state $n$ is already on the plateau.
+By dynamically truncating the Treanor regime at $n^\star$, the unified population ratio simply becomes the product of the Treanor ratio for the initial jump $m^\star$ and the Gordiets ratio for the remaining jump $m - m^\star$:

-To close the formulation, we must identify the physically consistent heating rate $Q_{\rm v-e}$.
-We observe that the ratio of the heating flux to the cooling flux is intrinsically tied to the population distribution.
+To incorporate this kinetic behavior into the energy transfer model, we relate the macroscopic heating and cooling fluxes to the local population ratio.
 Dividing the definition of the superelastic heating flux (Eq.~\ref{eq:heating_def_anh}) by the cooling flux (Eq.~\ref{eq:level_cooling_def}) and applying the principle of detailed balance (Eq.~\ref{eq:detailed_balance_anh}) yields a direct proportionality: